monoxane/Speedtweet/README.md

 Install
 --
+1. Clone this repo

-To run simply clone the repo then build the image with  ```sudo docker build -t speedtweet:latest .```
+2. Build the docker image with  ```sudo docker build -t speedtweet:latest .```

+3. Get a twitter API key and stuff by following steps one and two of [this guide by DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-create-a-twitter-app) and

-and run with
+4. Run with
 ```
 docker run -it
 \ -e SPEEDTWEET_ISP_TWITTER="@<isp twitter>"